lisa-lumos/AWS/2-aws-solution-architect-associate/01-resilient-architectures.md

 - Answer: NAT instance.
 - Note: has multiple EC2 instances which is good, elastic load balancing and auto scaling group are both managed by AWS, so probably good.
 NAT instance is in a singular form, may have problem.

+Q7: A company must store around 500GB of files, and expects the data size to increase to 80TB over the next couple of months.
+The company needs access to this data at all times.
+Which would be an ideal storage option for these requirements?
+- Answer: S3.
+- Note: looking for file storage, so cannot choose databases.
+They always need access to data, so cannot be S3 Glacier.
+This leaves us S3 only.

+Q8: You are designing a leaderboard that expects to have millions of users.
+You want to ensure the lowest latency for this leaderboard.
+What datastore would be best suited?
+Amazon DynamoDB?
+Amazon RDS?
+AWS Glue?
+Amazon Redshift?
+- Answer: Amazon DynamoDB
+- Note: AWS Glue is for data catalog, crawler, ETL service.
+Redshift is for analytics, not transactions.
+Requires low latency, so should pick DynamoDB.
+RDS is slightly older technology and hasn't been designed for web-scale apps.